-Al-Furqan’s London Library is a reference library which contains an in-depth collection of material on the Islamic written heritage.
-The main aim of the Library is to support academic research in the field of the Islamic written heritage, as well as to provide tools and reference works for academics and students interested in particular in the fields of Islamic manuscript studies.
+Al-Furqan’s London Library is a reference library that boasts a vast collection of materials on the Islamic written heritage.
+The main aim of the Library is to support academic research in the field of Islamic studies as well as to provide tools and reference works for library patrons interested in particular in the fields of Islamic manuscript studies and related subjects.

-The Library holds material in all the major Islamic languages, including Arabic, Persian, Turkish, Urdu, Swahili and Gujarati, as well as many European languages, including Russian.
+The major subjects covered are: Qur’anic studies, Hadith, Islamic jurisprudence, Islamic theology, philosophy, science, medicine, history, geography, art and architecture, and literature.
+The Library holds materials in all the major Islamic languages, including Arabic, Persian, Turkish, Urdu, Swahili and Gujarati, as well as many European languages, including Russian and German.

-In the early days, a Card Catalogue was used to record all new acquisitions, but soon, this was replaced by a custom-made Database, which could record data in European as well as Arabic script – a big achievement at the time.
+In the early days, a card catalogue was used to record all new acquisitions, but this was replaced by a custom-made database.

-Since then, the Library holdings have steadily grown, and are now displayed in rolling stack shelves, as well as in the Reading Room and Library office at the Kensington premises, which have been the home of Al-Furqan’s Headquarters since 2009.
+Since then, our holdings have steadily grown and are now displayed in rolling stack shelves, as well as in the Reading Room and Library office at the Kensington premises, which has been Al-Furqan’s Headquarters since 2009.

 - a Reference Collection, with encyclopaedias, dictionaries and other reference works, arranged by subject, such as: religion, history, literature, languages and sciences;

-- a Collection of Qur’an copies and translations in various languages, as well as facsimile copies of Quran manuscripts;
+- a Collection of Qurʾan copies and translations in various languages, as well as facsimiles of Qurʾan manuscripts;

 - a Collection on Islamic Art and Architecture; and